MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Privacy-considerations.md

 ### Domains

 You can enter a list of domains that you want to exclude.
-All email and meetings from domains listed here are excluded from analysis.
+All email, meetings, calls, and instant messages from domains listed here are excluded from analysis.

 > [!Note]
 > There exists only the option to exclude (black list) specific domains, not to include (white list) specific domains.